reversinglabs/reversinglabs-sdk-py3/README.md

 #### Methods:
 - `feed_query`
     - Accepts a time format definition and a time value.
 Optional arguments are available sample and result limit
-    - Returns a continuous list of samples in the TitaniumCloud system which have been scanned for the frist time or rescanned
+    - Returns a continuous list of samples in the Spectra Intelligence system which have been scanned for the frist time or rescanned
 - `start_query`
     - Accepts a time format definition and a time value
     - Sets the starting timestamp for the pull_query